If You Want More Inner Peace

 For example your mantra could be any one of the words: inner peace, effortless, compassion, love, one, calm, or gentle, or any short combination of those words.
 Your mantra can also be from your religious tradition.
 For example if you are Roman Catholic your mantra could be “Hail Mary Full of Grace”, which in Spanish would be “Ave Maria”.
 If you are Protestant your mantra could be “The Lord is my Shepherd” or “Our Father Who art in Heaven”.
 If you are Jewish your mantra could be “The Lord is my Shepherd” or “Shalom” and if you are Hindu your mantra could be “Om Sat Chit Ekam Brahma” or "So Hum".
 If you are of Tibetan Buddhist faith your mantra could be “Om Mani Padme Hum” and if you are of Islamic faith your mantra could be “Insha’Allah”.
 Your mantra could also be a simple prayer from your childhood or your family.

 To begin meditating, sit comfortably and quietly and close your eyes.
 Start by relaxing your muscles, first in your feet, calves, and thighs, and then by shrugging your shoulders and rolling your head and neck around.
-Then for the first minute sit quietly with your eyes closed.
+Then for the first minute sit quietly with your eyes closed and do nothing.
 During that minute thoughts will come and notice that those thoughts come simply and without any effort.
 Then after a minute or so, silently inside start thinking your mantra in the same simple, effortless way as other thoughts came during that first minute.

 Slowly repeat thinking your mantra in that same simple, effortless way for 15-30 minutes.
 (Choose the amount of time based on what suits you.)
 As you repeat thinking your mantra, thoughts will come and that’s okay; having thoughts during meditation is natural.
 When thoughts do come, gently return to thinking your mantra in the same simple, effortless way as thoughts come.
 At times you may be thinking the mantra unclearly, and that's okay.
 At times you may not be thinking the mantra at all but rather it may come as just a faint sense or feeling of the mantra, and that's okay.
 And at times thoughts and the mantra may disappear entirely but you are fully aware in silence and stillness, and that's okay.

 During meditation it is important that you not TRY to meditate or make anything happen.
 Instead you must alway relax into effortlessness and let the mantra come in the same simple, effortless way as thoughts come.
 When you "try to make meditation happen" that will diminish the benefits of meditating, and it can cause pressure in your head or even a headache.
+The key to meditating is to do nothing.

 Meditate every morning and every evening for 15-30 minutes.
 It is best to meditate before you eat.
 When you have finished meditating lay down and rest for 4-5 minutes.
 It’s fine if you fall asleep during meditation, but when you wake up meditate for a couple more minutes and then lay down and rest for a couple more minutes.
 If you have trouble getting to sleep at night, try meditating before laying down to sleep.
 If you have trouble with waking up in the night and not being able to get back to sleep, sit up in bed in the dark and meditate.